usmaanalii/javascript/JavaScript30/analysis.md

 In order to clear the `countdown` variable i.e stop the method running via `setInterval` you need to clear it.
-If you don't do this, and try to run this method whilst it's already running (thorugh another function call), they will both run, which can cause erratic behaviour.
+If you don't do this, and try to run this method whilst it's already running (through another function call), they will both run, which can cause erratic behavior.

 ``` javascript
 clearInterval(countdown);